martgil/webext-docs/messages.rst

          :name: [``data_format``]
          :type: (`string`, optional)

-         The message can either be returned as a DOM File or as a <a href='https://developer.mozilla.org/en-US/docs/Web/API/DOMString/Binary'>binary string</a>.
+         The message can either be returned as a DOM File or as a `binary string <https://developer.mozilla.org/en-US/docs/Web/API/DOMString/Binary>`__.
 The historic default is to return a binary string (kept for backward compatibility).
-However, it is now recommended to use the :value:`File` format, because the DOM File object can be used as-is with the downloads API and has useful methods to access the content, like <a href='https://developer.mozilla.org/en-US/docs/Web/API/Blob/text'>File.text()</a> and <a href='https://developer.mozilla.org/en-US/docs/Web/API/Blob/arrayBuffer'>File.arrayBuffer()</a>.
+However, it is now recommended to use the :value:`File` format, because the DOM File object can be used as-is with the downloads API and has useful methods to access the content, like `File.text() <https://developer.mozilla.org/en-US/docs/Web/API/Blob/text>`__ and `File.arrayBuffer() <https://developer.mozilla.org/en-US/docs/Web/API/Blob/arrayBuffer>`__.
 Working with binary strings is error prone and needs special handling:

          .. literalinclude:: includes/messages/decodeBinaryString.js
            :language: JavaScript

-         (see MDN for <a href='https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API/Encodings'>supported input encodings</a>).
+         (see MDN for `supported input encodings <https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API/Encodings>`__).

          Supported values: